krtfesm/Chicago-Crimes/README.md

 * Crimes occur most at 12 am, slowly decrease over time from midday.

 theft, battery, and motor vehicle theft are the most common crimes commit

+Crimes like Motor Vehicle Theft and Criminal Damage have similar distributions.

+Correlation plots were mostly created to investigate different crimes relationships with domestic crimes and crimes with arrest.
+All crimes had positive correlations with arrests.
+Motor vehicle theft and deceptive practice had the lowest correlations with arrests while weapons violations and narcotics had the highest correlations with arrests.
+Whether or not crimes were correlated with domestic crimes depended on the crimes.
+Battery and criminal damage had the highest correlations with domestic crimes, while narcotics and deceptive practice had the lowest correlations with domestic crimes.

 ## 2. Geographical visualization